Rudra-GHub/ContactInfo/README.md

 4."Delete" option is provided to delete the record.
 5.To see details of record click on "First Name" of record.

-Built With
+Built With -
-Technologies - .NET Framework 4.6.1, C#, SQL, Jquery, BootStrap, AJAX, WEBAPI
+Technologies - .NET Framework 4.6.1, C#, SQL, Jquery, BootStrap, AJAX, WEBAPI,EntityFramework, LinQ

 Project Structure

 Views - ContactApp -> Views -> Contacts
 Controller - ContactApp -> Controllers
 Models - ContactApp -> Models